-An Evaluation Consent Form, an IEP or an IEP Amendment must be signed and returned, as we are required by law to have a signed copy on file regardless of your decision.
+An Evaluation Consent Form, an IEP, a Placement Consent Form, or an IEP Amendment must be signed and returned, as we are required by law to have a signed copy on file regardless of your decision.
 Please return a copy as soon as possible but no later than the date listed below.
-Thank you.

-Document Return Date: [Date or non-applicable] District Contact Person: [Name and Role] Contact Information: [Address, Telephone N umber, Fax Number and Email Address (if not on letterhead)]
+Document Return Date: [date or non-applicable]

+District Contact Person: [Name and Role]

+Contact Information: [Address, Telephone Number, Fax Number and Email Address (if not on letterhead)]